Envelope Liner Tutorial : DIY Envelope Liners for Your Wedding Invitations!

 The typical wedding invite size is 5×7, which uses a A7 envelope.
-I am a huge fan of the Euro Flap Style sold at Paper Source, which run about $5 for 10 envelopes, however you can get A7 Euro Flap envelopes at EnvelopeMall.com for $18.95 for 100 envelopes.
-HUGE savings.
-They have alot of the same colors as PS for wayyyy cheaper.
+I am a huge fan of the Euro Flap Style sold at Paper Source, which run about $5 for 10 envelopes.
+They come in a variety of colors so you’re sure to find the perfect color to match your wedding theme!

-If you don’t want to create your own template, you can get a envelope liner template set from Paper Source that contains clear plastic templates to make envelope liners in these sizes: 4bar, A2, A6, A7, A9, 5 3/4″ square, 6 1/2″ square.
-The kit costs $10.95 and if you see yourself using it alot in the future for projects, I think it’s a good investment because the templates will hold up well over time.
-But if you don’t want to buy the templates, then here’s an envelope liner tutorial to make them yourself:
+If you don’t want to create your own template, you could also get a envelope liner template set from Paper Source that contains clear plastic templates to make envelope liners in these sizes: 4bar, A2, A6, A7, A9, 5 3/4″ square, 6 1/2″ square.
+The kit costs $10.95 and if you see yourself using it a lot in the future for projects, I think it’s a good investment because the templates should hold up well over time.

-Paper you want to line your envelopes with
+- Whatever paper you want to line your envelopes with (we love wrapping paper)

 Quick and Easy Directions to line an A7 envelope:

-2. Cut 3/4 inch off the bottom of your template, and 1/8 inch from each side, so the liners will slide in easily
+3. Cut 3/4 inch off the bottom of your template, and 1/8 inch from each side.
+This will allow the liners to slide in easily.

-This is something I really wanted to do for our wedding invites but I was just too short on time.
-It can really make a big impact on your wedding suite and doesn’t have to cost alot to do!
+Envelope liners can really make a big impact on your wedding suite and it doesn’t have to cost alot to do!